 Sometimes, just the violin family plays a work.
 When this happens, the ensemble is called a "String Orchestra."
 When composers include woodwind, brass, and percussion, as well in their work, it is called a "Full Orchestra."
 One of the pieces you will hear at this concert: Leroy Anderson's "Plink, Plank, Plunk!" is written for string orchestra.
-You will hear instruments in full orchestra in Camille Saint-Saëns' "The Carnival of the Animals."
+You will hear instruments in full orchestra in Bizet's "Carmen."